Indigenous Art Program 2019 artists and artworks

 The artwork is the artist's response to her discovery of a collection of Australian native plants in Kew Gardens, London.
 Acting as a living archive, she finds comfort in the way the plants are thriving in this hostilely different environment.
 The collection, as a living archive is a reminder that even though she is far from home the plants, and she, can survive as an invasive species.

-See Jenna's artwork in Hutton Lane.
+Jenna's artwork was displayed in Hutton Lane.

 Hannah Gutchen is an Indigenous woman, traditional weaver and artist currently residing in Brisbane, Australia.
 Originally hailing from Mareeba in far north Queensland, Gutchen's ancestral lineage is from the eastern islands of the Torres Strait, Erub Island.
 She is also proud of her matriarchal Jewish heritage which also influences her practice.